polsys/ennemi/docs/discrete-data.md

 That is, out of the 0.91&nbsp;nats of information, temperature provides only 0.092&nbsp;nats, and air pressure even less.

+**Note:** The entropy of a continuous variable is interpreted very differently.
+In particular, one cannot compare ratios of entropies like we do below.

 ## Conditioning on the other variable